Mysvac/cpp-jsonlib/docs/zh/Json/push_back.md

 bool push_back(V&& value) noexcept;
 ```

-If the internal data type is `Array`, append the specified element to the end and return `true`.
+If the internal data type is `Arr`, append the specified element to the end and return `true`.
 If the type does not match, return `false` (no exception will be thrown).

 ## Exceptions